 Choreographer / Performance Artist

-She has choreographed a large number of high profile TV commercials, films and movies in Japan.
+She has choreographed a large number of high-profile TV commercials, films and movies in Japan.
 Also organizing workshops, welcoming people with disabilities since 1996.
-All of her works are based on her original improvisation method “Nature Vibration.”
+All of her works are based on her original exercise method “Nature Vibration.”

 Kaoruco has directed and performed at London and Edinburgh festival 2002, the Japan Festival in Hungary 2004, the international dance festivals in Korea (2014 the Disabled Culture & Art Festival, 2015 Chang-mu Int’l Dance Fes and 2016 KIADA), as well as many international and domestic stages.
 On some of these stages, she performed with artists with disabilities she developed.